nixos-users-for-western-mil-and-govs/nixos-users-for-western-mil-and-govs.github.io/src/index.md

 - rule of law
 - equality under the law

-We are not at the end of history: recent world events show us that we can not take these values for granted.
-We must defend them—sometimes with great violence—from those who would try to take them away.
+I believe that we are not at the end of history: recent world events show us that we can not take these values for granted.We must defend them—sometimes with great violence—from those who would try to take them away.

 Defending our values requires the development of new weapons systems and the software that drives them.
 War has always spurred technological development,